kata-containers/kata-containers/docs/how-to/how-to-hotplug-memory-arm64.md

 ## Config KATA QEMU

 After executing the above script, two files will be generated under the directory `/usr/share/kata-containers/` by default, namely `kata-flash0.img` and `kata-flash1.img`.
 Next we need to change the configuration file of `kata qemu`, which is in `/opt/kata/share/defaults/kata-containers/configuration-qemu.toml` by default, specify in the configuration file to use the UEFI ROM installed above.
+The above is an example of `kata deploy` installation.
+For package management installation, please use `kata-runtime env` to find the location of the configuration file.
 Please refer to the following configuration.

 ```
 [hypervisor.qemu]